jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 global using JJ.Demos.Architecture.docs;
 ```

-Or to each code file, like `Element.cs`, you can just add `using docs`:
+Or to each code file, you can just add `using docs`:

 ```cs
 namespace JJ.Demos.Architecture;